 That’s a good question.
 Unfortunately, there isn’t always an easy answer.
 Since headaches vary so much, they are broken into two classes.
 According to the International Headache Society, a headache will fall into either a primary or secondary category.

-- Primary headache: Means they are not caused by another condition.
+- Primary headache: Headache is not caused by another condition.

-- Secondary headache: Means there is an underlying cause, condition or illness.
+- Secondary headache: There is an underlying cause, condition, or illness.

 - Brain tumor